Scams target anyone and everyone!

 record as much information as you can, such as their name and vehicle registration, and report them to the Travelling Conmen National Hotline on - 1300 133 408;

 don't be tempted by unexpected cheap deals - they may turn out to be far more expensive in the long run; and

 warn your friends, family and neighbours.

 If you need work done on your house

 - shop around for the quote that is right for you;

 only use established and reputable tradespeople who provide written quotes;

 ask for contact details of previous clients as references; and

-do not sign any agreement until you are not comfortable with or do not understand.
+do not sign any agreement you are not comfortable with or do not understand.